INDIAN AFTERNOON TEA AT THE CITY ROOMS, LEICESTER

 Before tea is served a pre-drink mocktail will be pressed into your hand while you wait to be seated.
 We used this time to mooch into the beautiful bar and reminisce of our big day having candid shots in here!

-Once seated, we were offered another drink to kick off the afternoon.
-As we opted with the non-alcoholic Indian Afternoon Tea option we were given a choice of elderflower fizz or Mango Lassi.
-The alcoholic option is a glass of Prosecco.
+Once welcomed into the Grand Ballroom, another drink is quickly pressed into your hand before being shown to your table.
+The non-alcoholic Indian Afternoon Tea option includes a choice of choice of elderflower fizz or Mango Lassi.
+The alcoholic option is a glass Prosecco.

-Soon after, settling into the grand surroundings of the ballroom, we were offered some traditional Indian Masala Chai (which incidentally was replenished a few times!).
+Soon after, settling into the grand surroundings of the ballroom, traditional Indian Masala Chai is served (which incidentally was replenished a few times!).
 The smell of the cardamon and spices coming from the tea in beautiful vintage china cups and the old Bollywood tunes of the 1960’s playing in the background set the perfect scene for the impending food service.

 The tea started with the savouries and we were presented with a Martini glass containing Bhel Puri, which consisted of sev (fine pieces of crunchy noodles made from chickpea paste containing subtle spices) and puffed rice incorporated with onions, potatoes, chaat masala and chutney with coriander to garnish.
 It was a perfect mix of spice, sweet and tart flavours and in India is a common street food variety’.